named-data/ndn-cxx/docs/code-style.rst

           statements;
         }

-    Trailing return type should be omitted.
-Write them only when compiler cannot deduce return type automatically, or when it improves readability.
+    Trailing return type should be omitted whenever possible.
+Add it only when the compiler cannot deduce the return type automatically, or when it improves readability.
-    ``()`` is required by C++ standard when trailing return type is written.
+    ``()`` is required by the C++ standard when ``mutable`` or a trailing return type is used.

     .. code-block:: c++